 7. Hidden gems

 Sometimes print can seem incredibly cheap and sometimes, it is!
 But be wary of hidden costs and details such as:

-- Design – Always factor in design whether its from a designer or the printers designer.
+- Design – Always factor in design whether it’s from an independent designer, a studio or the printers in house graphic designer.

-- Setup for print – If your artwork is not setup for professional (undertaking the tasks above amongst others) print then there will be a charge to do so. (often a problem if your designing DIY)
+- Setup for print – If your artwork is not setup for professional print then there will be a charge to do so. (often a problem if your designing DIY)

-- Proofs – Proofs often cost extra and will not be exact proofs
+- Proofs – Print proofs cost extra and will not be exact proofs

-- Quick turnaround – Some printers offer priority service to for quick turnaround but this is not always true.
-Take into account that the turnaround will still involve your proofing and signing off, your printers acceptance of work, their own production schedule and then their delivery schedule and turnaround.
+- Quick turnaround – Some printers offer priority service for quick turnaround but this is not always true.
+Take into account that the turnaround will still involve your proofing, your printers acceptance of work, their own production schedule and then their delivery schedule and overall turnaround.
 A priority service could actually be a 5 day wait.